• Charcuterie Basics

 • Dips - these are especially nice if you're on a budget.
 Make a dip the centerpiece of your board and cut back a bit on the meats and cheeses.
 Add some endive leaves for something a bit elegant for scooping.

-• Pâté – make your own, order some in advance or swing into a gourmet food shop.
-We’ve even tried the duck liver pate from Lidl and it was quite delicious.
+• Pâté - make your own gourmet pâté (it's easy!), order some in advance or swing into a gourmet food shop.
+We've even tried the duck liver pate from Lidl and it was quite delicious.
 Remove it from the packaging and place it in a small, pretty dish, and no one will be the wiser.

 • Something sweet - this is entirely optional, but a few carefully placed chocolate truffles, mini cookies, or just high-quality broken chocolate pieces add a little something special.